niblyx-malnus/goals/doc/pokes.md

 }
 ```

-## %copy-project
+## %copy-pool
 ### Description
-Make a copy of an existing project.
+Make a copy of an existing pool.

-`old-pin` is the "pin" or project id of the project you want to copy.
+`old-pin` is the "pin" or pool id of the pool you want to copy.

-`title` is the title of the new project copy.
+`title` is the title of the new pool copy.

-`chefs` are essentially admins; they have full permissions to add/edit/delete any goal in the project.
+`chefs` are essentially admins; they have full permissions to add/edit/delete any goal in the pool.

-`peons` can mark (and unmark) any goal in the project complete.
+`peons` can mark (and unmark) any goal in the pool complete.
 This is the only kind of permissions they have.

-`viewers` can view the project and store a copy of the project on their own ship.
+`viewers` can view the pool and store a copy of the pool on their own ship.

 ### Noun
 ```
-$:  %copy-project
+$:  %copy-pool
     =old=pin
     title=@t
     chefs=(set ship)